Paddington 2 Love

-Over the Christmas break (which seems like a MILLION years ago now!
-Waaah!) you may have seen Paddington 2 – or like me, you may have ended up seeing it TWICE!
+Have you seen Paddington 2?
+I did, over the Christmas break (which seems like a MILLION years ago now!
+Waaah!).
+In fact, I ended up seeing it TWICE!

-But unusually, I had no issues watching it a second time because it was so damn good — a script editor’s dream, in fact!
-I actually think it improves on the first Paddington in pretty much every way, here’s why, plus what writers can learn from it as ‘Top Tips’ to take away.
+But unusually, I had no issues watching Paddington 2 a second time because it was so damn good — a script editor’s dream, in fact!
+I actually think it improves on the first Paddington in pretty much every way.
+Here’s why, plus what writers can learn from it as ‘Top Tips’ to take away.
 Ready?
 Let’s go …

 1) The plot has a MacGuffin